miquork/gamjet/README.txt

 CHANGELOG (latest first):
 ----------------------------
+To-do later: recreate Dijet2/TProfile2D (+trigger bins?) structure from dijet package.
+This will allow for efficient combination with dijet for L2Res.

+v23.
+Fix rawmet to use RawPuppiMET.
+Patch rawgam in PuppiJet in 2022 data and MC for phoj0 (MET ok).
+Return pass_leak.
+Add re-JEC + pdjes (DeltaJES).
+Add Gamjet2 folder (doGamJet2).
+Extend h2gametaphi to EC, although may not help with just 110EB trigger active.
+Remove h2gametaphi3,4 as redundant.

+to-do v23: determine footprint?
+Enlarge h2gametaphi(2) in eta (EC also) to match with jetvetomaps.
+Can drop 3,4.
+Return pass_leak and/or pass_filt (or on already)?
+Add storing of jes and l2l3res so easier and more precise to undo in global fit.

+v22 - Switch HLT_Photon20 off for Run3.
+Switch 1% scaling to gain1 off for 22-23.
+Switch footprint correction off for 22-23.
+Switch off L1RC (corrl1rc was for AK4PFchs).
+Todo: override 75m,90m with 50m for 2023C.
+Override 50m with 30t for others.
+Next round: determine footprint from control/pphoj0.

-v21 - Start implementing Run3.
+v21e - Bybass data trigger to check trigger menu v21 - Start implementing Run3.
 Add new JSON files.
 Add new jetvetomaps.
 Add new L1RC (and switch it off).
 Add new triggers.
 Disable _pu and PU reweighing for 22-23 (temporarily).
 Disable pass_leak and pass_filt for 22-23 (temporarily).
 Add code for MadGraph HT bins from dijet and add G-4Jet xsec.
 => HLT_Photon20 often missing, lots of errors on it